geteduroam/documentation/content/developer/contribute.md

 ---
 title: "Contributing to geteduroam"
-date: Mon, 7 Sep 2020 16:09:57 +0200
+date: Tue  8 Sep 2020 21:10:36 CEST
 weight: 510
 ---

-We use Github for development under the [geteduroam organization](https://github.com/geteduroam).
+We use GitHub for development under the [geteduroam organization](https://github.com/geteduroam).

 You can create issues on the projects there if you find any bugs, or send pull requests.